-Assignment Weight Due Dates Mid-term Examination 25 % Mon., 28 th Oct.
-(2 Hrs) Review Essay 40 % Mon., 25 th Nov., in class Final Examination (cumulative) 35 % T.B.A. $Dec.8^{th} - 18^{th} (2 \text{ Hrs})$
+Assignment Weight Due Dates .
+Mid-term Examination 25 % Mon., 30 th Oct.
+(2 Hrs) Review Essay 35 % Mon., 27 th Nov., in class Final Examination (cumulative) 40 % T.B.A.
+Dec.10 th -21 st (2 Hrs)

 Your evaluation is based primarily on your ability to fulfill the primary objectives of the course as evidenced in two examinations and a review essay.
 Emphasis in this upper-level geography course, and thus evaluation, is placed upon your reading, writing and critical thinking skills.
-The bulk of your grade, 60%, is based upon two examinations.
-The precise format of these tests will be explained well in advance of their sitting; these may include all or some of the following: essay questions, short answer, multiple choice, true/false, and fill-in-the-blank.
-One 2,000 word/eight typed-page review essay on a relevant topic will be worth the remaining 40% of your final course grade.
+The bulk of your grade, 65%, is based upon two examinations.
+The precise format of these tests are explained well in advance of their sitting; these may include all or some of the following: essay questions, short answer, multiple choice, true/false, and fill-in-the-blank.
+One 2,000 word/eight typed-page review essay on a relevant topic will be worth the remaining 35% of your final course grade.
 More information about this assignment and its method of evaluation will be given later in the course.